wingkeet/mongodb-runrs/README.md

 That's all!

-This bash script does the following things:
+The `runrs.sh` shell script does the following things:
 1. Downloads and decompresses the TGZ version of the MongoDB Community Server.
 Currently, only MongoDB 4.2.0 is supported.
 A `mongodb` subdirectory that contains the MongoDB files and binaries is created.
 2. Creates the `data` and `log` subdirectories.
 3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is `rs0`.